-On February 17, 2006, nine former and present employees filed a complaint against us in the United States District Court, Northern California, Oakland Division, alleging failure to pay penalties for missed meal and rest periods, wrongful termination and other tort claims.
-Plaintiffs seek compensatory and punitive damages and penalties.
-On March 30, 2006, three other employees filed a complaint in the same court, making similar allegations, and ten other individuals have since joined the actions.
-We have filed responsive pleadings and will vigorously defend against the allegations.
-Because the amount of damages plaintiffs could recover for missed meal and rest periods is currently an unsettled question of law before the California Supreme Court, an assessment of whether the matters could have a significant impact on our financial condition, results of operations or liquidity cannot currently be made.
+In February, 2006, nine former and present employees filed a complaint against us in the United States District Court, Northern California, Oakland Division, alleging failure to pay penalties for missed meal and rest periods, wrongful termination and other tort claims.
+Eight other individuals joined the action.
+We have settled this action, and it was dismissed with prejudice on October 10, 2006.
+On March 30, 2006, three other employees filed a complaint in the same court, making similar allegations, and two other individuals have since joined that action.
+We have settled this matter and await its dismissal with prejudice.